Houston riot of 1917: Immediate aftermath

 The Departmental Judge Advocate General (JAG), Colonel George Dunn, reviewed the record of the first court-martial (known as "the Nesbit Case") and approved the sentences.
 He forwarded the documents materials to Ruckman on December 3.
 Six days later, 13 of the prisoners (including Corporal Baltimore) were told that they would be hanged for murder, but they were not informed of the time or place.
 The court recommended clemency for a Private Hudson, but Ruckman declined to grant it.

 Although 169 witnesses testified at the court-martial, the darkness and rain the night of the riot meant that many of the witnesses were unable to correctly identify any of the alleged assailants.
 Historians have also questioned the veracity of witness testimony, noting that some of the witnesses who testified as participants were granted immunity or promised leniency.

+On September 8, 1917, Lee Sparks, the surviving officer of the two whose actions helped provoke the riot, was charged with aggravated assault against Corporal Baltimore.
+He was also charged with murder for shooting and killing a black man named Wallace Williams on Sunday following the riot.
+After being denied bail, he was held at the county jail for over a month.
+Sparks was eventually granted bail on October 10.
+On October 15, Sparks was acquitted after less than a minute of deliberation.

 The first hanging

 The condemned soldiers (one sergeant, four corporals, and eight privates) were transferred to a barracks on December 10.
 That evening, trucks carried new lumber for scaffolds to some bathhouses built for the soldiers at Camp Travis near a swimming pool in the Salado Creek.
 The designated place of execution was several hundred yards away.
 Army engineers completed their work by the light of bonfires.
 The 13 condemned men were awakened at 5:00 am and taken to the gallows.
-They were hanged simultaneously, at 7:17am, one minute before sunrise.
+They were hanged simultaneously, at 7:17 am, one minute before sunrise.
 The scaffolds were disassembled and every piece returned to Fort Sam Houston.
 The New York Times, commenting on the clean-up operations, observed the place of execution and place of burial were "indistinguishable."
 The soldiers were buried in unmarked graves by the Salado Creek, their surnames were written on paper placed in empty soda bottles that were buried with each man.

 General Ruckman told reporters he had personally approved the death sentences.
 Forty-one soldiers had been given life sentences, and four received sentences of two and a half years or less.
 He said he was the one who chose the time and place for the executions.
 Military jurist Frederick Bernays Wiener has observed that Ruckman's approval and execution of the death sentences were "entirely legal" and "in complete conformity" with the 1916 Articles of War.